matchaxmoxie/matchaxmoxie/README.md

 ### Healthcare AI Systems

-**Undergraduate Research Assistant** - Built database systems that automatically process and organize patient data for healthcare programs serving vulnerable populations.
-Created AI agents that monitor data streams in real-time, flagging potential issues and routing cases to appropriate workflows—freeing healthcare staff from administrative tasks so they can focus on direct patient care.
+**Undergraduate Research Assistant** - Developed HIPAA-compliant database systems with agentic AI integration to process multimodal patient data from EHRs, wearables, and laboratory systems in real-time, reducing manual data entry errors by 30% and improving data accuracy for healthcare programs serving vulnerable populations.
+Implemented agentic AI monitoring systems that analyze live data streams to detect anomalies and route critical alerts to clinical teams, reducing administrative workload by 25-40% and enabling faster intervention times for improved patient outcomes.

 ### Educational AI Systems

-**AI Client Team Lead** - Led a team building AI tutoring systems that learn from each student interaction and adapt in real-time.
-Designed agents that handle grading, generate personalized study materials, and provide instant feedback—all while keeping educators in control through transparent decision-making and clear oversight mechanisms.
+**AI Client Team Lead** - Led team of 4 developers to build agentic AI tutoring platforms that analyze student performance in real-time, dynamically adjust lesson difficulty, and generate personalized content, integrating with Canvas and Blackboard to increase student engagement by 35% and improve learning outcomes.
+Designed and implemented ethical AI safeguards including transparent audit trails, bias detection algorithms, and educator oversight controls, automating grading and feedback processes to save teachers 8-12 hours weekly while maintaining human agency in educational decision-making.

 ### Nonprofit Technology

-**Web Designer** - Designed websites for nonprofits that automatically optimize content based on how visitors interact with the site.
-Built AI systems that generate and test marketing variations in real-time, helping organizations discover what messaging resonates most with their communities and drives meaningful engagement.

-### Small Business Automation

-**Photographer** - Built AI workflows that handle client scheduling, email management, and project tracking automatically.
-Created creative systems that generate design concepts and iterate through variations, helping small businesses get professional-quality work faster and at a fraction of traditional costs.
+**Web Designer** - Designed and deployed responsive websites with agentic AI capabilities for real-time visitor behavior analysis and dynamic content personalization, reducing bounce rates by 28% and increasing user engagement by 42% for nonprofit organizations.
+Developed AI-powered marketing automation systems that generate, A/B test, and optimize email campaigns and social media content based on donor behavior analytics, increasing donation conversion rates by 22% and reducing manual marketing workload by 50%.

 ---